Rob Roy (novel): Chapter summary

-Ch.
-1: Frank Osbaldistone (the first-person narrator) is summoned home from France by his father to discuss his letter declining to take up his destined place in the family financial business Osbaldistone and Tresham.
+Chapter 1: Frank Osbaldistone, the first-person narrator, is summoned home from France by his father to discuss his letter declining to take up his destined place in the family financial business Osbaldistone and Tresham.

-Ch.
-2: In spite of the best efforts on his son's behalf of his head clerk Owen, Frank's father makes plans for one of his Northumberland nephews, the sons of Sir Hildebrand Osbaldistone, to fill the place in the firm and sends Frank north to assist in the procedure.
+Chapter 2: Despite his head clerk Owen's best efforts on behalf of his son, Frank's father makes plans for one of his Northumberland nephews, the sons of Sir Hildebrand Osbaldistone, to fill the place in the firm.
+He sends Frank north to assist in the procedure.

-Ch.
-3: On the road Frank encounters a traveller with a particularly heavy portmanteau [later identified as Morris] and teases him by encouraging his fears that he might be intending to rob him.
+Chapter 3: On the road, Frank encounters a traveller (who is later identified as Morris) with a particularly heavy portmanteau and teases him by encouraging his fears that he might be intending to rob him.

-Ch.
-4: The travellers are joined in the inn at Darlington by a Scottish gentleman called Campbell [later identified as Rob Roy] with a shrewd manner of speaking who declines to accompany Morris as a protector.
+Chapter 4: The travellers are joined in the inn at Darlington by a Scottish gentleman called Campbell (later identified as Rob Roy) with a shrewd manner of speaking as he declines to accompany Morris as a protector.

-Ch.
-5: Approaching Osbaldistone Hall, Frank encounters his spirited cousin Die out hunting and they ride together to the hall.
+Chapter 5: Approaching Osbaldistone Hall, Frank encounters his spirited cousin, Die, out hunting; they ride together to the hall.

-Ch.
-6: At dinner Die comments caustically on five of her surviving cousins and tells him that the sixth, Rashleigh, is to leave home for a career with Osbaldistone and Tresham.
-Escaping from the circulating bottle, Frank encounters the gardener Andrew Fairservice who expresses his disapproval of the family's Roman Catholicism and Jacobitism.
+Chapter 6: At dinner, Die comments caustically on five of her surviving cousins and tells Frank that the sixth, Rashleigh, is to leave home for a career with Osbaldistone and Tresham.
+Escaping from the circulating bottle, Frank encounters the gardener, Andrew Fairservice, who expresses his disapproval of the family's Roman Catholicism and Jacobitism.

-Ch.
-7: Die tells Frank that Morris, who is a government agent, has alleged before the local Justice of the Peace, Squire Inglewood, that Frank has robbed him of money and dispatches.
+Chapter 7: Die tells Frank that Morris, who is a government agent, has alleged before the local justice of the peace, Squire Inglewood, that Frank has robbed him of money and dispatches.
 Die advises Frank to flee to Scotland, but he insists on appearing before Inglewood.

-Ch.
-8: Arriving at Inglewood-Place, Frank and Die encounter Rashleigh who claims to have been putting in a word for Frank.
-The hearing before the incompetent Inglewood and his clerk Jobson descends into farce.
+Chapter 8: Arriving at Inglewood-Place, Frank and Die encounter Rashleigh who claims to have been putting in a word for Frank.
+The hearing before the incompetent Inglewood and his clerk, Jobson, descends into farce.

-Ch.
-9: Campbell arrives to testify that he was present at the robbery and that Frank was not involved.
+Chapter 9: Campbell arrives to testify that he was present at the robbery and that Frank was not involved.
 Frank and Die plan a meeting with Rashleigh.

-Ch.
-10: Die introduces Frank to the library, her sanctuary.
+Chapter 10: Die introduces Frank to the library, her sanctuary.
 Rashleigh arrives and gives an explanation of how he had persuaded Campbell to testify in Frank's behalf.
-Over coffee and cards Frank finds Rashleigh fascinating.
+Over coffee and cards, Frank finds Rashleigh fascinating.

-Ch.
-11: During a boring Sunday at Osbaldistone Hall Rashleigh tells Frank that, following a decree by her late father, Die is destined to marry Thorncliffe, the second oldest of the brothers, or to enter a cloister.
-Frank is unconvinced by Rashleigh's assertion that he himself is only a friend of Die's.
+Chapter 11: During a boring Sunday at Osbaldistone Hall, Rashleigh tells Frank that, following a decree by her late father, Die is destined to marry Thorncliffe, the second oldest of the brothers, or to enter a cloister.
+Frank is unconvinced by Rashleigh's assertion that he is only a friend of Die's.

-Ch.
-12: Frank gets drunk at dinner and assaults Rashleigh.
-The next morning Sir Hildebrand smooths the matter over.
+Chapter 12: Frank gets drunk at dinner and assaults Rashleigh.
+The next morning, Sir Hildebrand smooths the matter over.

-Ch.
-13: Die tells Frank of Rashleigh's improper advances towards her as her tutor.
+Chapter 13: Die tells Frank of Rashleigh's improper advances towards her as her tutor.
 Rashleigh leaves for London and Frank writes a warning letter to Owen before taking over the role of tutor.